The Kentucky Health Information Exchange is a secure, interoperable network that meets national standards to ensure interoperability.

 - Cancer Case

 In addition to public health reporting, KHIE continues to enhance its value-added service lines, including consumer health engagement initiatives and fulfillment of other MU requirements, such as transitions of care.
 Ultimately, KHIE strives to improve care coordination and overall health outcomes while facilitating the adoption, integration and the meaningful use of CEHRT.
 Much of KHIE’s value is realized through sharing its data with the providers who can use the information to improve the health of Kentucky citizens.

-Hospitals, physician practices, labs, pharmacies and other health entities are making the KHIE connection.
-In fact, it’s easier than you might think.
-Interested providers are encouraged to contact KHIE to learn more about joining the exchange.
+Hospitals, physician practices and other health entities are making the KHIE connection.
+It’s easier than you may think.